jibon57/bbb-recorder/README.md

 Alternatively, you can stream via a docker container:

 ```
-# copy compose file and update the environment params and the meeting join url
+# copy compose file, update the environment params and the meeting join url
 cp docker-compose.yml.livertmp-stream-example docker-compose.yml
 docker-compose build
 docker-compose up